ekngen11/Manulo-Properties/README.md

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/).
 The steps include:

--    Enable Dev Hub in your Trailhead Playground
+-    Enable Dev Hub in your Trailhead Playground.
--    Install Salesforce CLI • Install Visual Studio Code
+-    Install Salesforce CLI • Install Visual Studio Code.
--    Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension
+-    Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension.

 2. If you haven't already done so, authenticate with your hub org and provide it with an alias (**manuloproperties** in the command below):